 A favorable student-faculty ratio of 6 to 1 means that students work closely with a faculty of prominent authors and a who’s who of literary professionals.
 They connect with members of the literary world through the numerous public programs offered by the School of Writing and work on the program’s nationally distributed journal, LIT.

 Our graduates publish books released by the big four publishing houses, independent publishers, and everything in between.
 They also go on to become celebrated teachers, editors, publishers, and media professionals.
+Read more about our alumni on our Writing at The New School blog.

 The School of Writing actively participates in today’s cultural conversation and maintains long-standing relationships with preeminent institutions including: